elizasohn/movie/README.md

 ## Support and contact details

-_Any issues or concerns, please email liam@liamkenna.com_
+_Any issues or concerns, please email liam@liamkenna.com or eliza.sohn@gmail.com_

 ## Technologies Used